Transported-Labs/ios-lightshow-sdk-demo-spm/README.md

 ![](images/xcode-1.png)

-Once the dialog for the package manager is opened, search for the CUELive SPM in the search field at the top right.
-Enter the following URL to help discover the package: `https://github.com/Transported-Labs/ios-webview-sdk.git`.
+Once the dialog for the package manager is opened, search for the SPM in the search field at the top right.
+Enter the following URL to help discover the package: `https://github.com/Transported-Labs/ios-webview-sdk.git.
+Set up `Dependency Rule`, if it's needed.
+Finally press `Add Package` button

 ![](images/xcode-2.png)

-You will see the like of installed packages in Project Navigator in the _Package Dependencies_
+You will see the installed package in Project Navigator in the _Package Dependencies_

 ![](images/xcode-3.png)

 ## Adding sample index.html

 Download sample index.html [here](https://raw.githubusercontent.com/Transported-Labs/ios-webview-sdk-demo/main/WebViewDemo/Resources/index.html).
-Create folder Resources and place index.html inside it.
+Create folder `Resources` and place index.html inside it.
 Add this folder to the project.
 Result should be looking like this:

 ![](images/xcode-4.png)

-## Setting up description keys for Camera/Microphone/Library access
+## Setting up description keys for Camera/Microphone/Photo library access

 Please write description texts for the following Info.plist keys: